How can social media positively affect mental health?

 A few years ago, the use of social media was just a pastime.
 Now, everything has changed.
-In a recent 2020 study, it seems that on a global scale, the world is indeed swallowed by the storm of “social media”.
+In a recent 2020 study, it seems that on a global scale, the world is indeed in a storm of “social media”.
 But did we ever stop to think about how social media has affected our mental health?
 Learn about the psychological effects of social media on mental health and the mental impact of social media.

 Social Media: Technology Makes This Possible.

 Regardless of distance, situation, and time, social media makes it easy to connect with people.
 Gone are the days when people relied on newspapers to find the latest news.
-Now, news can be displayed in front of your eyes in real-time.
+Now, the news is in front of your eyes in real-time.
 After a few taps on your phone, tablet, desktop or laptop, you can be hit with information from all over the world.
 In the end, technology makes this possible.

 Back in the forgotten days of telegrams and mailing letters, now, we get to send messages to anyone in the world.
 We can communicate with whoever we please.
 It can be done on various social media platforms that offer instant messaging.
 However, not all social media users are after news and current events.
 Some are on social media to get the latest updates on their beloved ones and some people we find of interest.